dbmdz/wolpi/docs/extensions.md

 - `name`: The name of the extension.
 - `description`: A brief description of what the extension does.

+### The `cleanup` Hook

+Every extension **must** implement the `cleanup` hook, even if it does nothing.
+This hook is called after the response has been sent to the client and must be used to clean up any state that was accumulated during the processing of a request and should not persist between requests.

 ### The `wolpi` Global

 Extensions have access to a `wolpi` global object, which provides access to the Wolpi context.
 This